You may find more results for this query on our sister sites: GenomeWeb and Precision Oncology News.

 A broad team of researchers has developed a microarray that looks for 171,000 different peptide fragments to differentiate among tick-borne diseases.

-The infectious disease diagnostics firm secured eight new contracts covering 18 hospital in the US and Europe during the fourth quarter.
+The infectious disease diagnostics firm added it secured seven new contracts during the fourth quarter.